CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 Enter a name for you scores to be recorded under Loading animation Game

-use the WASD or arrow keys to control the character
+use the WASD to control the snake

 start the game with ./mazegame after compiling and linking using "make compile"